quicwg/base-drafts/draft-ietf-quic-http.md

 the maximum value for a Push ID that the server can use (see
 {{frame-push-promise}}).
 A MAX_PUSH_ID frame cannot reduce the maximum Push ID;
-receipt of a MAX_PUSH_ID that contains a smaller value than previously received MUST be treated as a connection error of type HTTP_ID_ERROR.
+receipt of a MAX_PUSH_ID that contains a smaller value than previously received MUST be treated as a connection error of type H3_ID_ERROR.

 ### DUPLICATE_PUSH {#frame-duplicate-push}